top of page

 How to Help Palestine

-It's important to understand how war and humanitarian crises are linked to our planet and our collective future.
-As individuals one of the best ways to take action is to continually seek out and vet local organizations, know and hold your legislative reps to account on if they have or have not stood against the ongoing genocide in Palestine.
+It's important to understand how genocide, ecocide and humanitarian crises are linked to planet and our collective future.
+As individuals one of the best ways to take action is to continually vet out local organizations, find, invest in and show up for your community in any way(s) you can.
+Know and hold your legislative reps to account on if they have or have not stood against the ongoing genocide in Palestine.
+Keep un/learning and standing up against hate and genocide worldwide.
+Don't stop talking about Palestine!

 Palestinian voices to follow + amplify: